csc-training/summerschool/gpu-openmp/async-operations/README.md

 ```
 module load libpng/1.6.37-cpeCray-22.08
 ```
-after which the code should compile with the provided [Makefile](makefile).
+after which the code should compile with the provided Makefiles.